and3rn3t/pixart/README.md

 ## #1 - Pixart (Required)

 For this assignment you'll be creating a Javascript painting app.
-When you're done
+When you're done, [it should display this functionality](http://ga-wdi-exercises.github.io/pixart_js/).

 Use the starter code and commit each step of the exercise.